efronh/phising_mail_analayzer/README.md

 ```bash
 python main.py email.txt --no-dns
 ```

 ## Motivation

-I built this tool while studying for my Google Cybersecurity Certificate to better understand how phishing emails are structured and detected.
+After learning that the majority of corporate cyber attacks originate from phishing emails, I built this tool to better understand how these attacks work and to improve my Python scripting skills.